 Nurses who work in nursing administration are given the title of nurse executive.
 A nurse executive has a lead role in choosing, coordinating, implementing, and monitoring standards of care in the facility in which he or she works.
 This role also handles all aspects of staff management, patient care, quality control, and facility research.
 The program is usually designed for students to take classes part-time and finish in less than one year.
 The plan of study provides nurses with advanced knowledge of nursing administrative principles and organizational strategies.
 Courses cover management topics such as human resources, finance, information systems and strategic planning.

-- Prerequisites: Bachelor's degree in nursing; license to practice nursing; letter(s) of recommendation; college transcript
+Before earning a certificate, students must first have a bachelor's degree in nursing; license to practice nursing; letter(s) of recommendation and their college transcript.

 Nursing Administration Certification

 Following is an example of the general types of topics included in a post-graduate nursing administration certificate program.